pearlfortune/pearl-miner/README.md

 Github: https://github.com/pearlfortune/pearl-miner

+Pearl Fortune Pool has completed its Global Acceleration and Anti-DDoS access upgrade.

+**Recommended connection endpoints:**

+Global Accelerated Endpoint: global.pearlfortune.org:443 Japan Direct Endpoint: jp.pearlfortune.org:443

+With this upgrade, miners from different regions around the world can enjoy a more stable connection experience, while the pool now benefits from enhanced protection against network attacks.

+We recommend that all miners use: global.pearlfortune.org:443 Miners in Japan and East Asia may also test: jp.pearlfortune.org:443

 ## Measured GPU Performance

 Methodology: hashrate is the measured single-GPU P90 hashrate from live telemetry, and power is the average power near the P90 hashrate sample window.
 Snapshot time: 2026-06-01 00:23:50 JST.